Updated December 2024: added more digital & (finally) film photo samples!

 First, a short history lesson.
 This lens was first introduced way back in 1964 when the first ‘super’ version was introduced by Pentax (then named Asahi Pentax).
 From then on, it has seen several incarnations through the varieties of front elements and changes in the focus ring, as the newer version has a focus ring made of rubber instead of metal.
 Coincidentally my copy of 50mm is the infamous radioactive thorium one with yellowish lens coloration.

-A little disclaimer here: I tested this lens on a full-frame and crop-sensor digital camera.
-I have yet to test this with a film camera.
+A little disclaimer here: I tested this lens on a full-frame and crop-sensor digital camera as well as on a film camera.

 Build and Handling